Losers have goals. Winners have systems.

 In order to drive engagement in banking, goal setting has become a popular feature in many digital banking experiences.
-Yet they’re working neither for neither bank nor customer.
-There are three core reasons for the failure:
+Yet they’re working neither for neither bank nor customer for three core reasons:

 - Lack of post goal setting engagement

 - Wrong goals – too big, hard or easy